 American Residential Warranties offers warranty plans that cover a wide variety of home appliances and systems.
 Consumers can choose a plan that fits their needs and are not locked in to a contract.

-Old Republic offers customers comprehensive protection on a variety of home repairs.
-They were founded in 1974 in California and are the third largest nationwide home warranty company.
+Old Republic Home Protection offers customers comprehensive protection on a variety of home repairs.
+It was founded in 1974 in California and now offers home warranty and service plans to consumers nationwide.

 Delta Home Protect offers a one-year service agreement through four different home warranty plans.
 These four plans include a combo plan, a services plan, an appliance plan and a systems plan.

-Nationwide provides basic coverage for their customers and also offers discounts of customized plans that can help reduce the cost of insurance.
+Nationwide Home Warranty provides basic coverage for their customers and also offers discounts on customized plans that can help reduce the cost of insurance.

 Home Security America offers more than 30 years of home warranty expertise.
 The company is dedicated to service excellence and prides themselves on their friendly customer service representatives.

-- Read the plan: Before you purchase a home warranty policy or rely on one, read the details so you understand whether all of your appliances and systems are covered or not.
-For example, your heating system could be covered but not your air conditioning.
+- Read the plan: Before purchasing a home warranty policy or relying on one, read the details so you understand which of your appliances and systems are covered.
+For example, your heating system could be covered but not your air conditioning unit.

-- Limits: Every home warranty company limits their coverage for specific systems and appliances to a maximum of $500, $1000 or $1500, which may not pay in full for a replacement if one is needed.
+- Limits: Every home warranty company limits their coverage for specific systems and appliances to a maximum of $500, $1000 or $1500, which may not fully pay for a replacement if one is needed.
+Ask about the limits before purchasing a warranty.

-If you have a home warranty you may think all repair costs for covered appliances and systems will be paid, but there are many circumstances under which the home warranty company can deny payment.
+A home warranty may not pay repair costs for all covered appliances and systems.
+Be aware of the circumstances under which the home warranty company can deny payment.

-- Improper installation or maintenance: Home warranties only cover working appliances and systems, so if there’s evidence that your sump pump was installed wrong or your water heater was never maintained, the repair payment could be denied.
+- Improper installation or maintenance: Home warranties only cover working appliances and systems, so if there’s evidence that your sump pump was installed incorrectly or your water heater was not properly maintained, the repair payment could be denied.

 - Unusual wear and tear: Items that are normally covered by a home warranty policy, such as a whirlpool tub, may not be covered if your tub shows signs of being improperly used.

-- Code violations: If the components of your heating or electrical systems don’t meet local building codes, the warranty company won’t necessarily repair them.
+- Code violations and permits: If the components of your heating or electrical systems don’t meet local building codes, the warranty company won’t necessarily repair them.
+Most companies will not complete work if a permit is needed, and only a few warranty companies pay permit fees.

-One of the benefits of a home warranty is that the company will choose and send a service provider to your home, which relieves you of the burden of finding someone.
-The disadvantage of this system, though, is that you typically cannot be reimbursed for work you do yourself or for hiring your own contractor.
+The home warranty company will choose and send a service provider to the consumer's home, which many owners appreciate because it relieves them of the burden of finding someone qualified.
+However, this means that you cannot be reimbursed for work you do yourself or for expenses incurred if you hire your own contractor.

-- Can you use your own providers?: Most home warranty companies require the use of their providers to make sure the work is done appropriately and for the right fee.
+- Can you use your own providers?: Most home warranty companies require the use of their providers to make sure the work is completed appropriately and for a reasonable fee.
+Make sure you’re comfortable with the contractors the company will employ.

-- How will the company handle a complaint?: If you’re unhappy with the service you receive, find out if the company will send out a different contractor with or without charging another service fee.
+- How will the company handle a complaint?: If you’re unhappy with the service you receive, find out if the company will send out a different contractor and whether or not you’ll be charged an additional service fee.
+Check to see if the warranty company evaluates customer’s satisfaction with service providers.

 Cost of warranty